klaytn/kips/KIPs/kip-81.md

 ### StakingTracker

-StakingTracker collects voting related data of each GC.
+StakingTracker collects voting related data of each GC member.

 - Staking amounts and voting powers \
 Stored separately in `Tracker` structs.
 Each `Tracker` struct can be updated between `trackStart` and `trackEnd` blocks, but becomes immutable afterwards, essentially freezing the voting powers.
 A `Tracker` struct is first created in `createTracker()`, and updated by `refreshStake()`.